Header logo

 Advice Tax 3

-What you should be doing now for MTD ITSA if you’re self-employed
+What you should be doing now for MTD Income Tax if you’re self-employed

-The introduction of MTD ITSA may seem like a long time away, but starting the work towards compliance now will make the transition easier and less likely to incur needless penalty points.
+Even if your deadline for signing up for VAT feels far away, starting the work towards compliance now will make the transition easier - and you'll be less likely to incur needless penalty points.

 Need more advice?